geekydv/ParallaxScroll-JustCSS/readme.md

 ##  What is Parallax Effect?
+Parallax is based on optical illusion.Since the human eye perceives objects that are close to us as larger than things farther away,we perceive distant object as if they were moving slowly.The illusion has been long adopted into parallax across diffrent mediums,fostering a realisticcs effect.
 Parallax Effect is very useful when developing a website as it grabs the attention of the user due to visually appealing effect and going through the website till the end.

 # Tech-Stack